mluyo3414/katacoda-scenarios/2-creating-a-helm-chart/step2.md

 `helm create hello-kubernetes`{{execute}}

 This command creates a chart directory along with the common files and directories used in a chart.
-More info in `helm create -h`{{execute}} Helm has now created a Chart inside `hello-kubernetes/deploy/resources/helm` under `hello-kubernetes`.
+More info in `helm create -h`{{execute}}.

+Helm has now created a Chart inside `hello-kubernetes/deploy/resources/helm` under `hello-kubernetes`.
 [This link](https://helm.sh/docs/topics/charts/#the-chart-file-structure) contains all the information about what each file does.
 The most important files/directories are:

 * **`Chart.yaml`**: Chart name, description, version and information about the chart.